skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **basis_set** *(string)* - Default: *'sto-3g'*

   This argument specifies a basis set used in TeraChem.
-  These arguments are same as the original arguments of TeraChem.
+  The available options of this argument are same as the original arguments of TeraChem.
   It is recommended to check a TeraChem manual for the detailed list of **basis_set**.

 \